jaspector

 Separate building, mechanical, electrical, and plumbing permits are required for each project category listed on the city page. citeturn16view0

-Typical processing time is 21 business days for the initial commercial review plus 14 days for resubmissions; residential timelines follow the same checklist-based process. citeturn16view0.
+Building permit processing times in St. Joseph, MO, MO typically run 21 business days for the initial commercial review plus 14 days for resubmissions; residential timelines follow the same checklist-based process. citeturn16view0.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in St. Joseph, MO, MO.
 The following work is generally exempt: No comprehensive exempt-work list is provided on the Building Permits page; contact the Building Division for clarification. citeturn16view0.
+When in doubt, confirm with the local building department before starting work.